 The study is a retrospective study and the data collected was only for one year.
 We have not recorded the outcome of the patient who underwent surgery.
 We have also not documented whether the patient received any perioperative blood or blood products like fresh frozen plasma or parenteral albumen.
 The study did not record whether the patient is vegetarian or nonvegetarian or mixed by diet which may be a confounding factor.
-A multicentric study may be beneficial to understand the pattern of protein levels.
-In this study we have not taken into consideration that whether the patient has undergone any radiation therapy or any medications which causes decrease in the appetite.
+A multicentric study may be beneficial to understand the patient has undergone any radiation therapy or any medications which causes decrease in the appetite.